 4:7 But God prepared a worm when the morning rose the next day, and it smote the gourd that it withered.

-A morning starts the next day.
+the morning rose the next day.

 Zechariah 14:7 But it shall be one day which shall be known to Yahweh, not day, nor night: but it shall come to pass, that at evening time it shall be light.